 Central Park Photography by Dave Beckerman

 Poet’s Walk.
 Central Park Photography, circa 1994.
 Shot with a large-format view camera during a freezing rain.
 This remains the most popular print I sell.
 Frankly, I almost didn’t take this photograph because it was so cold and the film holders were getting wet.
+Just as a side note, I originally titled this Promenade.
+I didn’t even know it had a real name.
+So later it became, Poets Walk, or Literary Walk, or just the Central Park Mall.

 Just as I was about to pack up, the couple entered the scene, and I just waited until they were in the distance to try to give the looming trees some scale.
 A few years ago, the glistening stones were dug up and replaced by dirt.
 You think that everything will still be there but as an ancient philosopher said, you can’t step in the same river twice.
-This image really need to be seen large to get the full effect.
+This image really needs to be seen large to get the full effect.